royalapplications/toolbox/Dynamic Folder/README.md

 ## Import

-To import a Dynamic Folder, download the .rdfe file, select a folder in Royal TS/X and go to "Import - Dynamic Folder", then select the file.
+To import a Dynamic Folder, first download the .rdfe file.
+To do so, navigate to the folder on Github where the desired Dynamic Folder export file (.rdfe) is located.
+Click the .rdfe file and on the next page, option/alt-click the "Raw" button.
+This will initiate the download of the file.
+Back in Royal TS/X, select a folder in the navigation panel and go to "Import - Dynamic Folder".
+Select the file you just downloaded.
 A new Dynamic Folder will be created as a child of the currently selected folder.

 In addition to scripts, Dynamic Folder export files can also contain a description, custom properties and notes.
 Notes are often used to explain how the Dynamic Folder scripts work and what setup steps are required before initiating a reload for the first time.
 After importing a Dynamic Folder definition, please read the "Notes" section in the properties of the Dynamic Folder.